streamnative/pulsar-hub/connectors/aws-s3-sink/v3.3.5.2/aws-s3-sink.md

 | `jsonAllowNaN`                  | Boolean | False    | false     | false        | Recognize 'NaN', 'INF', '-INF' as legal floating number values when formatType=`json`.
 Since JSON specification does not allow such values this is a non-standard feature and disabled by default.                                                                                                                                                                                    |
 | `includeTopicToMetadata`        | Boolean | False    | false     | false        | Include the topic name to the metadata.                                                                                                                                                                                                                                                                                                                                               |

-There are three methods to authenticate with Azure Blob Storage:
-1. `azureStorageAccountConnectionString`: This method involves using the Azure Blob Storage connection string for authentication.
-It's the simplest method as it only requires the connection string.
-2. `azureStorageAccountSASToken`: This method uses a Shared Access Signature (SAS) token for the Azure Blob Storage account.
-When using this method, you must also set the `endpoint`.
-3. `azureStorageAccountName` and `azureStorageAccountKey`: This method uses the Azure Blob Storage account name and account key for authentication.
-Similar to the SAS token method, you must also set the `endpoint` when using this method.

 ## Advanced features

 ### Data format types

-Azure Blob Storage Sink Connector provides multiple output format options, including JSON, Avro, Bytes, or Parquet.
+AWS S3 Sink Connector provides multiple output format options, including JSON, Avro, Bytes, or Parquet.
 The default format is JSON.
 With current implementation, there are some limitations for different formats:

 This table lists the Pulsar Schema types supported by the writers.